Bhatta6190/Spectral-Image-Analysis/Atmospheric-Compensation/Readme.md

    - Use dark point selection (e.g., lowest valid radiance per wavelength).
    - Analyze the impact on the compensated data.

+The jupyter notebook `Atm_compensation_with_elm.ipynb` contains all the code to run these tasks step-by-step.

 ---

 ## Results